Andrea-ZW/ERNM/README.md

 ### Data Processing

-The raw data needs to be processed and converted to network.
-Attributes under interests can be set up with `set.vertex.attribute()` in `netowrk` package in R. The datails of data processing is in [Data_process.r]().
+The data shown in respository is already cleaned and formed as network object.
+It is a list of length 4 with each element being the network of grade 9-12.

 ### ERNM and ERGM models